-Right across a gravel drive from my father’s hardware and garden store sat Tony’s Fruit Stand.
+Right across a gravel drive from my father’s hardware and garden store on Plank Road between Byron and Evangeline streets sat Tony’s Fruit Stand.
 This was very convenient for a kid like me.
-I used to walk over to their counter and plop my dime down on it and ask for “10 cents worth of grapes.”
+I used to walk over there and plop my dime down on their counter and ask for “10 cents worth of grapes.”
 They weighed them out for me, put them in a plastic bag, and off I went on my way back to my dad’s store.
 Some times I would get hot, boiled peanuts which they put in a foil-lined white paper bag to keep them hot for me.
 The big, soft, salty ones were the best!

 Mr. Tony Pizzolato had a cold-storage room where he kept some of his watermelons to market them as “ice-cold.”
 And they were!
 My dad and he had a friendly competition to see who could come closest to guessing the weight of a watermelon just by holding it in their arms.
 I’m not sure if my dad ever got one for free if he guessed the correct weight, but he did win bragging rights!